camunda/camunda-docs-manual/content/installation/full/wls/manual.md

 ---

 This section will describe how you can install the Camunda BPM platform and its components on Oracle WebLogic.

 The main focus of this guide is the installation of Camunda BPM platform in a single Admin Server setup.
-However, you can also apply it to the use case of running two or more versions of Camunda BPM platform in parallel.
-To achieve the latter, for each version of Camunda BPM platform, a dedicated (admin / managed) server is mandatory.
+You can also run Camunda in a setup with an Admin and multiple Managed Servers, for which the installation steps need to be adjusted accordingly.
+This enables the use case of running two or more versions of Camunda BPM platform in parallel.
+For each version of Camunda BPM platform, a dedicated (admin / managed) server is mandatory.

 {{< note title="Reading this Guide" class="info" >}}
 This guide uses a number of variables to denote common path names and constants.